Tacitus (emperor): Fighting barbarians

 Next he moved against the barbarian mercenaries that had been gathered by Aurelian to supplement Roman forces for his Eastern campaign.
 These mercenaries had plundered several towns in the Eastern Roman provinces after Aurelian had been murdered and the campaign cancelled.
 His half-brother, the Praetorian Prefect Florian, and Tacitus himself won a victory against these tribes, among which were the Heruli, gaining the emperor the title Gothicus Maximus.

 Death

 On his way back to the west to deal with a Frankish and Alamannic invasion of Gaul, according to Aurelius Victor, Eutropius and the Historia Augusta, Tacitus died of fever at Tyana in Cappadocia around June 276, after a rule of just over 6 months.
-In a contrary account, Zosimus claims he was assassinated, after appointing one of his relatives to an important command in Syria.
+In a contrary account, Zosimus claims that Tacitus was assassinated after he appointed one of his relatives to an important position in Syria.